wsugarman/durabletask-azurestorage-scaler/README.md

     - type: external
       metadata:
         scalerAddress: dtfx-scaler.keda:4370 # Required.
 Address of the external scaler service
-        connection: <connection> # Optional.
+        connection: DefaultEndpointsProtocol=https;AccountName=<account-name>;AccountKey=<account-key> # Optional.
 Defaults to connectionFromEnv
 ```

 ### Identity-Based Connection
-To use an identity, the scaler deployment must be configured to use Azure Workload Identity (or AAD Pod Identity if necessary).
-If there are multiple identities, be sure to specify the `clientId` parameter if it is not already specified for Workload Identity.
+To use an identity, the scaler deployment must be configured to use Azure Workload Identity.
+If there are multiple identities, be sure to specify the `clientId` parameter if it is not the default used by the deployment.

 An example specification that uses an identity-based connection can be seen below: